 A political campaign is an intense experience and, when done correctly, it is also a lot of hard work.
 There are no tricks or short cuts to winning the confidence of the voters.
 A political campaign can also be an exhilarating, rewarding and fun experience.
-To the campaign workers, you should be commended for offering you time and skills to improve the general situation and make democracy work.
+To the campaign workers, you should be commended for offering your time and skills to democracy work.
 To the candidates, you should be commended for stepping forward and offering your services to your community.
-In doing so you not only serve your community, you are contributing to the democratic process as a whole.
+In doing so you not only serve your community; you are contributing to the democratic process as a whole.